Amortized Molecular Optimization via Group Relative Policy Optimization: Methodology

 \subsection{Policy Architecture}

-To implement the conditional policy $\pi_\theta(y|x)$, we adopt the architecture, action space, and pre-training of GraphXForm \cite{graphxform} as our structural backbone.
-The model architecture is a decoder-only Graph Transformer, which operates directly on the molecular graph representation.
-However, unlike the original framework which utilizes self-improvement learning \cite{gumbeldore}, we propose a direct on-policy RL approach built upon GRPO \cite{grpo}.
+To implement the conditional policy $\pi_\theta(y|x)$, we utilize a decoder-only Graph Transformer that operates directly on the molecular graph representation and employs a step-wise action space \cite{graphxform}.
+For training, we propose a direct on-policy RL approach built upon GRPO \cite{grpo}.
 We provide a schematic overview of the hierarchical action space and training mechanism in Figure~\ref{fig:grxfrom}.

 \paragraph{Action Space.} To handle the discrete nature of molecule generation, the model constructs the graph via a sequential Markov Decision Process.
 At each step $t$, the policy samples a composite action decomposed into three hierarchical levels: (1) \textit{Operation Selection} (Add Atom, Modify Existing, or Stop), (2) \textit{Target Selection} (Where to connect), and (3) \textit{Bond Specification} (Bond order).
 A validity mask $\mathcal{M}(s_t)$ is applied at each step to strictly enforce valence constraints, masking any actions that would violate basic atomic valency rules, thus ensuring that all generated structures are chemically valid by construction.